 Email Marketing Solutions: How to Display Images in Your Newsletter

-To begin with, we have to distinguish between emails that contain images and emails with ’embedded images’.
-Many email marketing platforms provide the option of adding images to your newsletters, but there’s a risk that the email provider will block the images and therefore they won’t appear at all.
+Many email marketing platforms provide the option of adding images to your newsletters, but there’s a risk that the email provider will block the shots so that they won’t appear.
 Some email marketing platforms duck this problem by allowing you to ’embed’ your images within the email.

 Lately, an increasing number of email marketing solution platforms have included the option of adding “embedded images” to your newsletters.
-This method creates a kind of landing page within your email, with links to certain pages in your website.
+This method creates a kind of landing page within your email, with links to specific pages on your website.

-The embedded images solution is not recommended.
-It creates many technical issues, which in turn lead to a decrease in your campaign success rates.
+The embedded image solution is not recommended.
+It creates many technical issues, leading to a decrease in your campaign success rates.

 The technical issues with embedded images: